asulyma/education-easy-app/readme.md

 ***
 ### TODO list:
-1. Add monitoring functionality for teacher
-- collect information
-3. Migrate to Gradle
+1. Migrate to Gradle
-4. Fix displaying JUnit report
+2. Fix displaying JUnit report
-6. Generate PDF file for teacher and generate a certificate for user
+3. Generate a PDF certificate for user
-8. Move aspect to async processes
+4. Move aspect to async processes